THERE ARE SOLUTIONS

 REVIEW

 When there is a difference in taste, opinions, needs, goals…. between you & another person (or group) – it doesn’t automatically mean either you or they are wrong.
-Each one feels their version of events is the right one, & for each person it may be.
+Each one feels their version of events is correct, & for each person it may be.
 YOU do not have to give up yours – just to keep the peace.

 But ACoAs tend to hang out at the extremes – of everything – including disputes:

-↘️ either thinking others are always right & we never are, discounting our own point of view altogether (co-dependent), OR
+↘️ either thinking others are always right & we never are, discounting our own point of view altogether (co-dependence), OR

-↗️ that our way of thinking & feeling is the only right one, discounting everyone else’s altogether (narcissist)
+↗️ that our way of thinking & feeling is the only right one, discounting everyone else’s altogether (narcissism)

 In the previous set of posts we’re reminded to acknowledge & accept that everyone has their own angle on life & it’s never exactly like ours.
 So at the very least – we should consider what others have to say, seeing if they have a point – with can include something good we’ve never thought of!
 Then evaluate it in light of our experiences & personal preferences, & maybe agree with it – or not.

-But when you express who you genuinely are & what you need / want —
+But, when you do express who you genuinely are & what you need or want —

-— AND a parent / spouse / ‘friend’/ adult-child / boss…. gives you a hard time : strongly objects, tries to change you, tries to prevent you from pursuing or reaching a goal / attacks….
+— AND a someone important to you gives you a hard time, strongly objects, attacks OR tries to change you, tries to prevent you from pursuing or reaching a goal….

 UNHEALTHY

-However, unless we’ve done a lot of our own FoO work with a sense of our True identity, then having an intense disagreement with someone – where they’re angry with us (we’re hurt & angry too), & especially if they’re using narcissistic ‘logic’ to prove their point, we ACoAs will buy whatever they’re selling – outright.
+However, unless we’ve done a lot of our own FoO work to develop our True identity, then when we have an intense disagreement with someone where they’re angry at us (we’re hurt & angry too) – as ACoAs we will buy whatever they’re selling – outright – especially if they’re using narcissistic ‘logic’ to prove their point,

 This kind of mental self-torture comes from not being clear about who we are (True Self) & fear of separation (abandonment), but most of all not knowing that we’re being abused & that we didn’t cause any of it !